 Resources to Learn More

 Making software available in languages for local markets is important for companies that have — or want — a global presence.
 Localization helps companies present their software and brand natively for specific locales, making them more approachable while increasing the likelihood of building a loyal customer base.
-That process is faster, more reliable, and costs less when software development and translation work in tandem, and when translation doesn’t slow down release cycles, which is what Localyzer QA does for you.
+That process is faster, more reliable, and costs less when software development and translation work in tandem and when the translation doesn’t slow down release cycles, which is what Localyzer QA does for you.